 Carat: As with all diamonds, the price depends on the carat size/weight of the stone and its rarity.
 A yellow diamond, although still rare, will cost less than an even more rare red, blue or green diamond of the same size.

 Color: Generally, the more intense and saturated the color, or hue, the more expensive the diamond.
 Many diamonds will generally appear naturally with a dominant color and a secondary color, also known as a color modifier.
 There is a price difference based on the secondary colors (modifiers) found in the stone.
 For instance, a diamond graded as “Purplish-Pink” will generally cost less than a diamond graded strictly as “Pink” without any secondary coloring.
 To organize colored diamonds, the GIA has several different color grades, ranging from “faint” to “fancy vivid.”

-Colored Diamond Enhancement
+Colored Diamonds: Enhancement